Services for California Public Libraries

 California public libraries engaged in cooperative efforts with neighboring libraries are supported with state funding through the Communications and Delivery Program of the California Library Services Act (CLSA), specifically designed to assist and encourage such interlibrary cooperation.
 The program is administered by the 13-member California Library Services Board, and the funds are allocated to California Cooperative Library Systems on an annual basis.

-The California State Library is responsible for carrying out the provisions of the Act by developing and maintaining standards for depository libraries, granting depository status to libraries, and administering the depository program.
+The California State Library is responsible for carrying out the provisions of the Federal Depository Library Program by developing and maintaining standards for depository libraries, granting depository status to libraries, and administering the depository program.
 Today a total of 105 libraries statewide participate in this program.

 Since 1850, the California State Library has collected legislative proceedings, hearings, and research reports; state agency reports; environmental impact reports; budgets and financial reports; statistical compilations; directories and organization charts; and periodicals.